GyverLibs/FastBot/README_EN.md

 - v2.7: Added sending stickers
 - v2.8: Removed extra serial output, GMT can be in minutes
 - v2.9: Parsing bug fixed, parsing speeded up, formatted time output added, last name and message time added
-- v2.10: Added functions for changing the name and description of the chat, pinning and unpinning messages.
+- v2.10: Added functions to change the name and description of the chat, pin and unpin messages.
 Removed edit/deleteMessageID, editMenuID
+- v2.11:
+    - Optimization, bug fixes
+    - Callback data is now parsed separately in data
+    - Redesigned work with callback
+    - Added toString() for FB_msg for debugging
+    - Added processing of url addresses in callback
+    - Removed first_name and last_name (preserving legacy)
+    - usrID and ID renamed to userID and messageID (preserving legacy)
+    - Completely removed the old incoming message handler

 <a id="feedback"></a>
 ## Bugs and feedback
 When you find bugs, create an **Issue**, or better, immediately write to the mail [alex@alexgyver.ru](mailto:alex@alexgyver.ru)